 To have any hope of moving forward, Laura finds that she must delve back into her past.
-Over the course of this short novel, she is forced to come to terms with a period of her life she has long since buried: a series of circumstances that had led to her stay at Marathon at a time when the possibility of freedom was so tantalisingly within her reach.
+Over the course of this short novel, she is forced to come to terms with a period of her life she has long since buried: a series of circumstances that led her to stay at Marathon when the possibility of freedom was so tantalisingly within her reach.
 Slowly but surely, McNeill reveals through a series of flashbacks the tragedy of Laura’s past, the incidents and circumstances that have blighted her life, making her the anxious, downtrodden woman she is today.
-There was a time when Laura was happy, the two years she spent at art college where she fell in love with Tom, a fellow student and friend of George’s.
+There was a time when Laura had been happy, the two years she’d spent at art college where she fell in love with Tom, a fellow student and friend of George’s.
 In this scene, Laura is watching Tom as he sketches the landscape during a day trip to the lakeside.

 Laura did not take out her sketching book.
 She lay on one elbow, contented in the sufficiency of the moment, in the luxury of knowing that just by turning her head she could see Tom beside her, feeling the sun warm on her skin, hearing the waves., Here was richness.
 She hoarded every moment as it went by, each chaffinch’s flourish, each small lazy wave.
 It would have to last her a long time. (p.
 111)

 Laura’s memories of Tom are reignited when his son, also an artist, comes to the city to show his paintings, an exhibition which Laura attends.